-Saurabh Bhargava is an Assistant Professor of Economics at Carnegie Mellon University, Founder and co-Director of the BEDR Policy Lab, and will be a Visiting Scholar at the Russell Sage Foundation next year (2016-2017).
+Saurabh Bhargava is an Associate Professor of Economics at Carnegie Mellon University, Founder and co-Director of the BEDR Policy Lab, and Visiting Scholar at the Russell Sage Foundation.
 Bhargava's research explores decision-making in a variety of policy-relevant contexts such as health insurance, benefit program take-up, retirement savings, criminal justice, unemployment, medical adherence, and employee reward programs.
 This research relies primarily on field experiments and analysis of administrative data to understand the behavior of low to moderate income populations and how institutions can shape such behavior through optimally designed choice environments.

 Prior to joining Carnegie Mellon, Bhargava was an Adjunct Faculty at the University of Chicago, Booth School of Business, and a consultant at McKinsey & Company.
 Outside of research, Saurabh battles a mild caffeine addiction, has an unyielding appetite for film, and spends his time reading and wagering on politics, consuming all forms of pop culture and (Minnesota based) sports, and watching reality television - for research, of course.

 George Loewenstein is the Herbert A. Simon University Professor of Economics and Psychology at Carnegie Mellon University.
 Loewenstein is a co-Director for both the BEDR Policy Lab and the Center for Behavioral Decision Research, and is the Director of Behavioral Economics at the Center for Health Incentives at the Leonard Davis Institute of the University of Pennsylvania.
 He received his PhD from Yale University in 1985, and has previously held an academic position at The University of Chicago.